-Literacy Minnesota currently operates two AmeriCorps VISTA programs: Literacy Leadership and Summer Reads.
-Literacy Leadership includes two tracks, where members serve full-time for one year: Literacy for All (with a heavy focus on culturally responsive literacy education) and Digital Literacy.
-Literacy Leadership is national in scale, meaning organizations located anywhere in the United States are eligible to apply and host VISTAs.
-Summer Reads is a summer associate VISTA program, where members serve full-time for 8 weeks over the summer in organizations throughout Minnesota to provide direct service as children's literacy mentors (grades K-5).
+Literacy Minnesota operates three AmeriCorps programs: Literacy Leadership, Digital Navigation Corps, and Summer Reads.

+- Literacy Leadership is an AmeriCorps VISTA program, where members serve full-time for one year to build capacity behind the scenes.
+Literacy Leadership includes two tracks: Literacy for All (with a heavy focus on culturally responsive literacy education) and Digital Literacy.
+Literacy Leadership is national in scale, meaning organizations located anywhere in the United States are eligible to apply to host AmeriCorps VISTA members. - Digital Navigation Corps is an AmeriCorps State and National program, where members serve full-time for one year to provide direct service through digital literacy education and assistance for learners, especially adults who are seeking employment.
+Digital Navigation Corps is also national in scale. - Summer Reads is an AmeriCorps program, where members serve full-time for 12 weeks over the summer in organizations throughout Minnesota to provide direct service as children's literacy mentors (grades K-5).

-Please contact Literacy Minnesota for more information about applying for AmeriCorps VISTA resources through Summer Reads.
+Please contact Literacy Minnesota for more information about applying for AmeriCorps resources for Digital Navigation Corps or Summer Reads.

-TIMELINE

-Hold the dates for the required Supervisor Workshops: March 3, 2022, and March 31, 2022.

-December 2021-February 2022 Watch Info Session (required for new sites) February 14, 2022 Deadline for proposals (submit online)
+LITERACY LEADERSHIP APPLICATION AND RECRUITMENT TIMELINE

+Look for an email with dates for the live Supervisor Workshops or links for recorded workshops.
-Mid-February 2022 Sites notified of selection

-March 3, 2022 Supervisor Workshop Part 1 (webinar)

-March 14, 2022 Deadline for first draft of workplan (VAD) and position description (SOL) - once approved, you may begin recruiting your VISTA member(s)

-March 31, 2022 Supervisor Workshop Part 2 (webinar)

-April-July 2022 Member recruitment, interviews and selection
+March 28, 2025 Deadline for proposals (submit online) April 4, 2025 Sites notified of selection April 9, 2025 Attend Supervisor Orientation, Part 1 April 18, 2025 Deadline for first draft of workplan (VAD) and position description (SOL) - once approved, site can begin recruiting member(s) April 29, 2025 Attend Supervisor Orientation, Part 2 April - June 2025 Member recruitment, interviews and selection May 23, 2025 Deadline for Site Agreement, Board Letter of Commitment, and initial \$1,000 cost share payment June 13, 2025 Deadline for Literacy Leader selection

-April 2022 Site visit with Literacy Minnesota staff

-April 30, 2022 Deadline for Site Agreement, Board Letter of Commitment, and ---------------- -- initial \$1,000 cost-share payment

-July 1, 2022 Deadline for Literacy Leader selection

-July 22, 2022 Deadline for Organizational Assessment and Literacy Leader

-VISTA site orientation plan

-August 1, 2022 Literacy Leader first day of service and national VISTA Member

-Orientation (webinars/online coursework)

-August 22-26, 2022 Member Early Service Training with Literacy Minnesota
+June 25, 2025 Deadline for Organizational Assessment and Literacy Leader VISTA site orientation plan July 14, 2025 Literacy Leader first day of service and national VISTA Member Orientation (webinars/online coursework) July 28-Aug 1, 2025 Tentative Member Early Service Training with Literacy Minnesota (webinars/online coursework)

-(webinars/online coursework)
+Alternate start dates for members are available on a limited basis.
+Member selection deadlines are one month before the member start date, and orientation dates differ for the later start dates.